It has taken me 10 years of painting to discover why I do what I do, and why I am drawn so strongly to the imagery I represent.

 My wife, Julie, and I spend our vacations and summers traveling the United States in search of those places that still exist in my memory.

 From an early age, Boyd was encouraged by his parents to create.
 There was never a shortage of art materials at the Boyd household.
 Even the walls of his childhood bedroom were left unfinished so that he could draw at will.
-He was influenced by his father; the elder Boyd is a renowned illustrator and character who draws for Jeff Foxworthy and Mark Morgan, Inc and once proprietor of The Print Shoppe in Newnan.
-Luckily, young Boyd was also heavily influenced by his mother, Rosalyn Boyd, the "quintessential southern belle", beloved Heritage school teacher, and instructor to thousands with a penchant for dance and music.
-These facts coupled with early indication that the young Boyd had little, if any, math, organizational, or social skills pointed towards a life of crime or a career in the visual arts.
-After much consideration, Boyd chose the latter of the two.
+He was influenced by his father; the elder David Boyd is a renowned illustrator and character who draws for Jeff Foxworthy and Mark Morgan, Inc. Luckily, young Boyd was also heavily influenced by his mother, Rosalyn Boyd, the "quintessential southern belle", beloved Heritage school teacher, and instructor to thousands with a penchant for dance and music.
+These facts coupled with early indication that the young Boyd had little, if any, math, or organizational skills pointed him towards a life of crime or a career in the visual arts.
+After early dreams of becoming a hired assassin or race car driver diminished, Boyd chose the latter of the two.

 After moving to Savannah for college, Boyd began studying architecture, then graphic design and finally art history and illustration at Savannah college of Art and Design.
 He graduated with a BFA in Illustration in 1995.
 Boyd painted his first painting during this time, focusing on the moonlight through the live oaks of Savannah’s Washington Avenue.

 Boyd considers himself an obsessed experimenter.
 Recently he has been focusing on studio and plein air oil paintings of the urban and rural landscape.
 Boyd has studied under Millie Gosch, Gene Costanza, Jill Steenhuis, Roger Dale Brown, Marc Chatov, Scott Christensen, Greg LaRock, Sherrie McGraw, Ken DeWaard, Marc Hanson, and James Richards.